danilocid/sivig-php/PDF/dompdf/README.md

 Note: packaged releases are named according using semantic versioning (_dompdf_MAJOR-MINOR-PATCH.zip_).
 So the 1.0.0 release would be dompdf_1-0-0.zip.
-This is the only download that includes the autoloader for Dompdf and all its dependencies.
+This is the only download that Includes the autoloader for Dompdf and all its dependencies.

 ### Install with git